Hamid Rahmanian: Career

 In 2017, he released an immersive audiobook version of Shahnameh: The Epic of the Persian Kings with an introduction by Frances Ford Coppola.
 In 2018, Rahmanian released the pop-up book Zahhak: The Legend of the Serpent King through Fantagraphics Books.
 The book which Le Monde called "simply breathtaking" won the 2018 Meggendorfer Prize for the Best Pop Up Book.
 The French publication La Croix called it "magnificent" and the New York Journal of Books said it was a "book that demands respect."
 The book was published in French and English.

 In 2019, Rahmanian collaborated with Keyhan Kalhor and the Silk Road Ensemble on their project, Heroes Take Their Stand, where he created a 23-minute animation about the life of the Persian hero Siavosh from Shahnameh.

+In 2022, Rahmanian created and designed a pop-up book, The Seven Trials of Rostam, featuring paper engineering by Simon Arizpe and text by Melissa Hibbard.
+The book retells the Persian myth of Rostam's seven trials, in which the hero and his horse Rakhsh journey through the land of Mazandaran, battling wild animals, demons, and witches to rescue King Kay Kavous from the White Demon.
+It was released as a follow-up to Fictionville Studio's earlier pop-up book, Zahhak the Legend of the Serpent King, with the English-language edition limited to a run of 4,500 copies.
+The book has also been published in French and Italian editions, and received praise from outlets including the New York Times, Radio France, Télérama, Ouest France, Le Figaro, and Le Monde.

+In 2023, Hamid created and directed Song of the North, a multimedia shadow theater based on episodes from the Shahnameh.
+The work combines 483 hand-crafted shadow puppets, 208 digital animations, and large-scale projection to present stories from the Persian epic in a contemporary theatrical format.
+Expanding on techniques developed in Rahmanian’s earlier productions, the performance incorporates hundreds of articulated figures and layered visual compositions to depict mythological and historical narratives.
+The production premiered at Quay Branly Museum in Paris in January of 2022 and later in February at the Harvey Theater at Brooklyn Academy of Music in New York.
+The production has been presented at cultural venues and festivals, and forms part of Rahmanian’s broader effort to reinterpret the Shahnameh for international audiences through immersive visual storytelling.